cindyd97/Data-Analysis-Portfolio-Cindy/README.md

 This is a repository to showcase skills and share projects in Data Analytics / Data Science related topics.

 ## Portfolio of Projects ##
-This is a list of all of my completed data analytics projects.

 ### The ReadMe of each Git Repo includes the data source and project content
 ## Contents
 - [Python Projects](#Python)